 |Unknown/other ||15 |

 The prognosis for patients with NETs varies by histologic grade, stage, and primary site.
 High-grade NETs demonstrate similar biology and prognosis to small cell lung carcinoma.
 Low- to intermediate-grade NETs have a more favorable prognosis.
 The median overall survival of patients with localized low- to intermediate-grade NET is 223 months, according to a recent analysis of the Surveillance, Epidemiology, and End Results (SEER) database of patients registered from 1973 to 2004.
 For patients with regional disease, defined as involvement of regional lymph nodes, extension to adjacent tissue, or both, the median overall survival is 111 months.
 For metastatic disease, the median overall survival is 33 months (1).
-The prognoses ...
+The prognoses of NETs ...